rust-lang/book/second-edition/nostarch/chapter16.md

 https://en.wikipedia.org/wiki/Runtime_system but most people colloquially just say "the runtime".
 I've tried to clarify. /Carol -->

-In this context, by runtime we mean code that's included by the language in every binary.
+In this context, by runtime we mean code that’s included by the language in every binary.
 This code can be large or small depending on the language, but every non-assembly language will have some amount of runtime code.
 For that reason, colloquially when people say a language has “no runtime” they often